ionos-cloud/module-ansible/docs/api/dbaas-postgres/postgres_cluster_info.md

   <tr>
   <td>filters<br/><mark style="color:blue;">dict</mark></td>
   <td align="center">False</td>
   <td>Filter that can be used to list only objects which have a certain set of propeties.
-Filters should be a dict with a key containing keys and value pair in the following format:'properties.name': 'server_name'</td>
+Filters should be a dict with a key containing keys and value pair in the following format: 'properties.name': 'server_name'</td>
   </tr>
   <tr>
   <td>api_url<br/><mark style="color:blue;">str</mark></td>